 • A router could keep track on the fairness of Quick-Start request approvals.
-If it appears that there are a number of requests that are not approved because earlier requests have been granted all of the available Quick-Start bandwidth, the router could reduce the rate approved for individual requests in order to achieve better fairness between flows.
+If it appears that there are a number of requests that are not approved because earlier requests have allocated all of the available Quick-Start bandwidth, the router could reduce the rate approved for individual requests in order to achieve better fairness between flows.

-It is useful for an Extreme Quick-Start router to know

-the RTTs of flows, in order to set the length of the interval for measuring the arrival rate of packets from a flow after an approved Quick-Start request.
-There are a number of techniques for routers to estimate flows' RTTs [12].
+It is useful for an Extreme Quick-Start router to know the RTTs of flows, in order to set the length of the interval for measuring the arrival rate of packets from a flow after an approved Quick-Start request.
+There are a number of techniques for routers to estimate flows' RTTs [13].
 In the analysis below, we assume that the Extreme Quick-Start router implements a reliable method for evaluating RTTs.

 For each flow, an Extreme Quick-Start router estimates the number of bytes expected to arrive in the Quick-Start phase, based on the approved rate request and the estimated RTT.
-The Extreme Quick-Start router also checks the reports of approved rate from senders, and maintains the number of received bytes for each flow.
-From this information the router can compose a detailed estimate of currently unused Quick-Start bandwidth, more accurately establishing how much bandwidth is available for new rate requests.
-As Basic Quick-Start does not track perflow state but only maintains aggregate information, Basic Quick-Start is more conservative in its estimation of the available bandwidth.
-After the initial window of Quick-Start data has arrived at a router, there is a period of time where some data is counted twice; recent_qs_approvals accounts for bandwidth that has been promised for Quick-Start requests, while the packets that have arrived are also accounted for in the link utilization.
+The Extreme Quick-Start router also maintains the number of received bytes for each flow.
+From this information the router can compose a detailed estimate of currently unused Quick-Start bandwidth, and therefore is able to more accurately establish how much bandwidth is available for new rate requests.
+As Basic Quick-Start does not track per-flow state but only maintains aggregate information, Basic Quick-Start is more conservative in its estimation of the available bandwidth.
+After the initial window of data has arrived at a router, there is a period of time where some data is counted twice; recent_qs_approvals accounts for bandwidth that has been promised for Quick-Start requests, while the packets that have arrived are also accounted for in the link utilization.
 Extreme Quick-Start aims to remove this overlap, resulting in both a higher acceptance rate for the Quick-Start requests, and approvals of higher Quick-Start bandwidth.